 Users will be notified of any blocking action using either a notification in the address field (“the omnibox”) on desktop, or with a notification toolbar on mobile.
 These work the same as similar pop-ups used for cookie and pop-up blocking.

-The notification gives users the option to Allow ads to be loaded and whitelist the current website.
-The notifications can’t be disabled without disabling the ad blocker.
+The notification gives users the option to Allow ads to be loaded and allow-list the current website.
+The notifications can’t be disabled without disabling the ad-blocker.

 To be honest, I don’t believe any user want to see these notifications.
 It’s subtle enough on desktop, but the info toolbar on mobile takes up a relatively large part of the available space on the screen.
 However, notifying users every time Chrome blocks any advertisements makes the system somewhat transparent — even though users frankly won’t care one bit.

 It will be interesting keep an eye on this and see whether Chrome’s new built-in ad-blocker will be enough to have any effect on the number of users who install ad-blockers.
 In an ideal situation, the Better Ads Standards will remove enough pain-points for users to accept the remaining ads and don’t be tempted/reminded to install a third-party ad-blocker that blocks all online advertising.